What's New in Development

 Amazon Fire TV Documentation Updates

-The following table lists significant updates or new pages to the Amazon Fire TV documentation.
-This includes Fire TV and the related app frameworks (Fire App Builder, WASK, etc.) for building Fire TV apps.
+The following table lists significant updates or new pages to the general Amazon Fire TV documentation.
+Updates related to Fire App Builder, Web App Starter Kit for Fire TV, or Amazon Creator are provided in the release notes section of their documentation.

 |November 8, 2017||Fire TV specifications||Specifications for Fire TV Stick Basic Edition added.|